djmgit/yatse/README.md

 - data_path: The directory path where Yatse will store all raw texts as documents.
 If you are indexing files directly, then Yatse will assume they are present here.
 - log_level: Standard log levels exposed by python logging module.
 Defaults to logging.INFO.

+Indexing roughly works in the following way:

+- First it will save the text with name as the document identifier under data_path.
+- Next it will process the text, which includes the usual stuff like removing the punctuations, converting it to lowercase.
+- Stemming is a very popular step while dealing with natural language (mostly english) wherein we extract word roots.
+For example running becomes run, walked becomes walk etc. However for yatse I chose to go with edge-ngrams.
+- Whats edge-ngram?
+Lets first understand whats ngram.
+Ngrams are the tokens generated from a word by moving a window of a fixed size over it.
+For example lets consider the word "beatutiful".
+If our ngram window size is 3 then the generated ngrams would be "bea", "eau", "atu", "tut" and so on till the end.
+- Edge-ngram is a modification of ngrams where in instead of moving the window, the left end of the window is kept fixed at the left edge of the world, we start with a fixed size and keep increasing the window size until we reach the end of the word.